A Ninja's Dance

-In the back of her terrified mind she heard someone running behind her make a jutted phone call, but she didn't care.
 When she had started running, the van and the men had blocked her usual route home, and Judith found herself quickly getting lost in the mass of back streets fanning out from the park.
 She didn't stop running.
-It would have been stupid to go home anyway, they may not have got her then, but they would have know where she lived.
+It would have been stupid to go home anyway, they may not have gotten her then and there, but they would have known where she lived.

-The woman stood strait for a moment, then, motioned to someone further around the corner.
-Oh thank god, there were more with her, if there were more, maybe the men behind her might not try anything and she could get away.
+The woman stood strait for a moment, then motioned to someone further around the corner.
+Judith managed a pitiful little sob, thanking whatever god was listening that there were more people with her.
+If there were more, maybe the men behind her might not try anything and she could get away.

 That single second gave Judith enough time to get her bearings and make her legs work again.
 She pushed off from the wall and hurtled down the next alleyway, blood from her forehead dripping into her eyes and blurring her vision.

-Judith didn't know much at this point, but she knew that there was now more than three people after her, and she couldn't keep running.
-Her legs were nearly giving way on ever second step, her vision was fading, and the pain from her side was starting to make itself known.
+Judith couldn't make her brain cobble together even a passing thought at this point, but she knew that there was now more than three people after her, and she couldn't keep running.
+Her legs were nearly giving way on ever second step, her vision was fading, and the pain from her side was creeping quickly to the point of unbearable.
 She needed out.
 Now.
 Or she was going to die.